Online bite-sized sessions – Agenda available now

 Join us in 3 simple steps:

-First – REGISTER.
+First – REGISTER, though note that attendees not selected for presentations/posters will be required to do a ‘networking video’ (see above).
 We need to know you are interested!
 (If you have not already joined the Network as a member, please do this too.)

-Second – send us your ABSTRACT.
+Second – send us your ABSTRACT (closed end May).
 This is 300 words to let us know what you are up to.
 Remember to tell us if you want a poster presentation or a 15 minute platform presentation.
 After the closing date (14 May), we will sort and select sessions based on your abstracts, then get back to you with your position in the agenda.
-Anyone not selected for a platform/poster presentation must provide a short 2-3 ‘Networking video’ to introduce yourself and your work to our ECR community; this is entirely optional for those selected to do a platform/poster presentation.
-Have a look at our course if you haven’t done this before and please note that you do not have to film yourself if you don’t want to.
+Anyone not selected for a platform/poster presentation must provide a short 2-3 minute ‘Networking (talking heads) video’.

 Third – in advance, SEND US A COPY of your poster, presentation or networking video.
 We need to get this uploaded and ready for the event.
 (And also act as your back-up in case of any IT issues on the day).